erikyao/erikyao.github.io/_posts/2015-03-15-cpp-declarations-vs-definitions-extern.md

 ## 1. Declarations vs. definitions

-* A declaration introduces a name–-an identifier–-to the compiler.
+* A declaration introduces a name –- an identifier –- to the compiler.
 It tells the compiler “This function or this variable exists somewhere, and here is what it should look like.”
 	* `int func1(int length, int width);`
 * A definition, on the other hand, says: “Make this variable here” or “Make this function here.”
 It allocates storage for the name.
 	* `int func1(int length, int width) { ... }`